keboola/developers-docs/extend/common-interface/logging.md

 (log levels `info` and `error`).
 The events are displayed in a [Job detail](https://help.keboola.com/management/jobs/).

 Make sure your application does not use any output buffering, otherwise all events will be cached after the application finishes.
-In R applications, the outputs printed in rapid succession are sometimes joined into a single event;
+In **R applications**, the outputs printed in rapid succession are sometimes joined into a single event;
 this is a known behavior of R and it has no workaround.
+In **Python applications**, the output is buffered, but the output buffering may be [switched off](http://stackoverflow.com/questions/107705/disable-output-buffering).
+The easiest solution is to run your script with the `-u` option -- you would use `CMD python -u ./main.py` in your `Dockerfile`.

 The events serve to pass only informational and error messages; **no data** can be passed through.
 The event message size is limited (about 64KB).
 If live events are turned off,